galejo09/massspec/README.md

 # massspec
-*massspec* is a Python library for the analysis of mass spectra.
+*massspec* is a Python library for the analysis of TOF mass spectra.

 It can be used to:
 - convert flight times to m/z